Education in Switzerland: Educational rankings

 In 1995 Switzerland took part in the Trends in International Mathematics and Science Study (TIMSS) assessment.
 TIMSS is an international assessment of the mathematics and science knowledge of fourth- and eighth-grade students around the world.
 It was developed by the International Association for the Evaluation of Educational Achievement (IEA) to allow participating nations to compare students' educational achievement across borders.
 In 1995, Switzerland was one of forty-one nations that participated in the study.
 They did not participate in later studies.
 Among 8th graders, Switzerland ranked 15th overall, 8th in math and 25th in science.

 A National Center for Education Statistics (NCES) study that used the TIMSS assessment among 12th graders found similar results.
 The Swiss students were in their upper secondary education and were attending either a gymnasium, general education, teacher training or advanced vocation training.
 In math, the Swiss scored a 540 (the average score was 500), and were 3rd out of 21.
 Their science score was 523, which was 8th out of 21.
 In physics, they scored 488 (the average was 501) and were tied for 9th place out of 16.
 The advanced mathematics score was 533 which was 3rd out of 16.

 The World Economic Forum's Global Competitiveness Report for 2010-11 ranked Switzerland as first overall.
 Under the fifth pillar of the report, Higher education and training, the Swiss had a score of 5.79, which is the fourth highest among all the countries surveyed.

-According to one EPFL source, globally, 4 out of the 20 top labs in the field of AI are located in Switzerland.